-We are pleased to present Warwick District Council's 2019-23 Business Strategy which sets out the Council's priorities for the next four years.
+We are pleased to present Warwick District Council's 2020-23 Business Strategy which sets out the Council's priorities for the next four years.

-Our Vision for the District is to "to make Warwick District a great place, to live, work and visit".
-To help deliver this Vision, the strategy describes the challenges that Warwick District faces over the coming years to meet the needs of local people and how we will use our resources to meet those challenges.
+Our Vision for the District is to "to make Warwick District a great place, to live, work and visit, and carbon neutral by 2030".
+To help deliver this Vision, the strategy describes the challenges that the Council faces over the coming years to meet the needs of local people and how we will use our resources to meet those challenges.